Biboy-al/IDS-Hombrew/README.md

     * The events in question will have this format:

       * ID | Event Time | Location

+* Will use a Socket communication method to have the host managment system talk to the agents.

 Will draw inspiration from: